ysyk2021/the-promotion-engineer-building-a-strong-foundation-for-career-success/src/chapter-3.md

 Chapter 2: Developing a Growth Mindset for Promotion Engineering
 ================================================================

-In "The Promotion Engineer: Building a Strong Foundation for Career Success," author emphasizes the importance of developing a growth mindset in order to achieve career success.
 In this chapter, we will explore the importance of a growth mindset specifically in relation to promotion engineering, techniques for developing a growth mindset, and overcoming obstacles to effective promotion engineering.

 Understanding the Importance of a Growth Mindset in Promotion Engineering
 -------------------------------------------------------------------------